rocky-linux/documentation/docs/books/lxd_server/30-appendix_a.md

 # Appendix A - workstation setup

-While not a part of the chapters for an LXD Server, this procedure will help those who wish to have a lab environment, or semi-permanent OS and application, running on a Rocky Linux workstation or laptop.
+While not a part of the chapters for an LXD Server, this procedure will help those who want to have a lab environment, or semi-permanent OS and application, running on a Rocky Linux workstation or notebook.

 ## Prerequisites